Getting Started with REST API

 3. Authenticate with the Access Token

-• Use a header in the format Authorization: Bearer [token].
+• Include the header: Authorization: Bearer [token].

 The number of Authorization requests is limited to 15 requests per 15 minutes per key.
 If you exceed the limit, a warning message is displayed.